 Daniel Lopatin: That man right there is just stupid busy.
 In addition to helping out his brother-in-digital-arms Joel Ford with running the Software label out of Brooklyn and with making music as Ford & Lopatin, he’s released a string of highly coveted albums of his own under the Oneohtrix Point Never moniker.
 These have covered blissfully convoluted electronic themes both musical (e.g., microsamples assembled from TV commercials) and storytelling (e.g., an album centered around a Russian cosmonaut).
-OPN’s leap to Warp Records with the new record R Plus Seven is a purposefully messy, ultimately intriguing one.
+With the leap to Warp Records on R Plus Seven, Oneohtrix Point Never delivers a purposefully messy, ultimately intriguing one.

 This album was inspired by French postmodern writer Georges Perec, in particular his most successful work Life: A User’s Manual, a novel tying together dozens of lives by location, specific moment in time, and connecting “hub” character: a newly-dead artist.
 Constructing many pieces to form a whole is at the heart of the artist’s last project, Perec’s writing, and ultimately Lopatin’s songcraft on R Plus Seven.
 Most of the album’s 10 tracks contain multiple bits of very good experimental electro ideas, but it’s a little like listening to Genesis or Yes playing through some of their epic phantasmagoria bound by just a few musical threads like, say, specific chord progressions.